 Sarah S. Stephens, Pharm.D., BCPS, CPPS

-Stephens earned her Pharm.D. from the University of Wyoming School of Pharmacy and completed PGY1 and PGY2 residencies in drug information at the University of Utah Health.
+Stephens earned her Pharm.D. from the University of Wyoming School of Pharmacy and completed PGY1 and PGY2 (Drug Information) residency at University of Utah Health.
 Stephens’ most notable ASHP involvement started during her time in Utah, where she served as both Treasurer and President of the Utah Society of Health-System Pharmacists.
 During this time, she also represented Utah as a delegate at the ASHP House of Delegates.
-Stephens has served as Vice Chair and Chair of the Section of Inpatient Care Practitioners Advisory Group on Medication Safety.
+Stephens has also served as Vice Chair and Chair of the Section of Inpatient Care Practitioners Advisory Group on Medication Safety.

 Sarah Stephens can be e-mailed at firstname.lastname@example.org.